azeltov/Cortana-Intelligence-Suite-Industry-Solution-How-To-Guides/Marketing/Personalized Offers/README.md

 ## Getting Started

+This solution template contains materials to help both technical and business audiences understand our personalized offers solution for the retail industry built on the [Cortana Intelligence Suite](https://www.microsoft.com/en-us/server-cloud/cortana-intelligence-suite/Overview.aspx).

+## Business Audiences

+In this repository you will find a folder labelled **Solution Overview for Business Audiences**.
+This folder contains:
+- Infographic: covers the benefits of using advanced analytics for predictive maintenance in the aerospace industry
+- Solution At-a-glance: an introduction to a Cortana Intelligence Suite solution for predictive maintenance

+For more information on how to tailor Cortana Intelligence to your needs [connect with one of our partners](http://aka.ms/CISFindPartner).

+## Technical Audiences

-The solution includes everything you need to deploy the end-to-end pipeline, including a step by step walkthrough, files containing all the scripts and other data you’ll need to deploy resources, and a data generator to simulate website activity.
-Download the package and open the Readme.md file to get started.
+See the **Technical Deployment Guide** folder for a full set of instructions on how to deploy the end-to-end pipeline, including a step by step walkthrough, files containing all the scripts and other data you’ll need to deploy resources, and a data generator to simulate website activity. **For technical problems or questions about deploying this solution, please post in the issues tab of the repository.**